Additional Resource Links:

 - Your target audience (as described above)

-- At least 8 symbols in your set, (Four from each column as listed above)
+- At least 8 symbols in your set

 - Each symbol in 3 sizes (as described above)

-- It is up to you to organize this information and design work in a clear manner.
+- It is up to you to organize this information and design work in a clear manner for presentation.
 Examples of how you might do this would include a chart-like format—mounted, a booklet, or mounted separate sheets—one each for the symbols, the typeface and the description.

 Icons fit within graphic systems.
 Whether they are designed for desktop applications or Web sites, an icon is one of many graphic elements that need to work together harmoniously.
 Carry this logic across icon sets as well.
 Icons can be appreciated for their aesthetic solutions individually, but they don’t function alone.
 Evaluate your icon designs relative to the graphic system you’re using them in.
 Make sure that each icon differs from surrounding icons, while still working together as a whole.